DNA-and-Natural-Algorithms-Group/peppercornenumerator/README.md

 	                     [--max-reactions MAX_REACTION_COUNT]

 	optional arguments:
 		-h, --help            show this help message and exit --infile INPUT_FILENAME
 		                      Path to the input file
 		--outfile OUTPUT_FILENAME
 		                      Path to the output file
-	  -o OUTPUT_FORMAT      Desired format for the output file -i INPUT_FORMAT       Desired format for the input file -c                    Condense reactions into only resting complexes --max-complex-size MAX_COMPLEX_SIZE
+		-o OUTPUT_FORMAT      Desired format for the output file; one of: standard, json
+		-i INPUT_FORMAT       Desired format for the input file; one of: sbml, json, legacy, pil, standard, graph
+		-c                    Condense reactions into only resting complexes --max-complex-size MAX_COMPLEX_SIZE
 		                      Maximum number of strands allowed in a complex (used to prevent polymerization)
 		--max-complexes MAX_COMPLEX_COUNT
 		                      Maximum number of complexes that may be enumerated before the enumerator halts.
 		--max-reactions MAX_REACTION_COUNT
 		                      Maximum number of reactions that may be enumerated before the enumerator halts.

 Building documentation